2.3 National strategy on youth volunteering

 On this page

-In general, the voluntary organisations are responsible for evaluating technical supervision, practical supervision and educational guidance and have to present their QA reports to the Ministry either every three years or by request.
-The Health and Safety Executive investigates all organisations.
+In general, the volunteer organisations are responsible for evaluating the professional and practical supervision as well as the pedagogical guidance and have to submit their quality assurance reports to the Ministry of Social Affairs, Health, Care and Consumer Protection either every three years or upon request.
+The Health and Safety Executive audits all organisations.